 - Start adding the sugar gradually and continue whipping until stiff peaks.

-- Transfer meringue into a piping bag with a star tip (or whatever preferred tip you choose) and pipe designs on top of each tart
+- Transfer meringue into a piping bag with a star tip (or whatever preferred tip you choose) and pipe designs on top of each tart.

-- Return the tarts to the oven and bake at low temperature of 250 F for 40 minutes or until meringue is stiff and baked.
+- Return the tarts to the oven and bake at low temperature of 200 F for 50 - 55 minutes or until meringue is stiff and baked.

 - Extra meringue can be baked together with the tarts in a separate cookie sheet lined with parchment paper.
 Pipe the meringue in any kind of swirl design.

 - Remove from oven and place on cooling racks.
+Turn out tarts from the tart molds after about 5 - 7 minutes.

 - Store at room temperature in an airtight container, or keep it under a cake dome.